GLOBAL MARKETS-Shares slip after US data, oil mixed on China

 NEW YORK, Dec 3 Global shares and crude oil pared early gains to trade mostly lower on Monday after U.S. manufacturing activity hit a three-year low in November, offsetting signs of revived growth in China.

-Wall Street declined, as did European markets at their close and Brent oil prices, despite upbeat factory data from China and a slower contraction in European manufacturing.
+Wall Street declined, as did European markets at their close, despite upbeat factory data from China and a slower contraction in European manufacturing.
+Disappointing data on U.S. factory activity pulled down stocks and Brent oil.

 Political haggling in Washington over the "fiscal cliff" remained the primary focus of investors.
 Unless Congress acts, some $600 billion of sharp spending cuts and tax hikes will take effect starting in January, which could tip the U.S. economy into recession.